bitmark-inc/feral-file-docs/docs/artist-collector-rights/en.md

 **Remain anonymous.** While all sales are recorded publicly, you can use an alias to keep your collection private.

 **Respect the artist’s rights.** Feral File protects artists by forefronting their rights, just like we forefront your rights as a collector.
-Learn more on the Artist + Collector Rights page.
+Learn more in the [Art Sale Agreement](https://feralfile.com/docs/art-sale-agreement).

 **You’ll retain these rights forever.** Your rights are guaranteed in perpetuity until you resell or transfer ownership of the work.

-You can review the full terms and conditions of your rights in the [Art Sale Agreement](https://feralfile.com/docs/art-sale-agreement) and [Terms for Artists and Collectors](https://feralfile.com/docs/terms-of-artist-collector).
+*You can review the full terms and conditions of your rights in the [Art Sale Agreement](https://feralfile.com/docs/art-sale-agreement) and [Terms for Artists and Collectors](https://feralfile.com/docs/terms-of-artist-collector).*